-- Address field incorrectly filled out – City names must be written in their entirety, while the names of states can be abbreviated in the conventional way.
+- Address field incorrectly filled out – City names must be written in their entirety, while the names of states can be abbreviated in a conventional way.
 Addresses must be accurately recorded and correct.

 - Missing shipping documents – Drivers must indicate the bill of lading or Manifest No. of the load OR the shipper and commodity, but both lines are not required to be filled.

 - Beginning and Ending City – The remarks section of your log must indicate where you reported for duty and where you were released from work on that day.

 While the ELD mandate is about to make paper logs a thing of the past, it’s important to remember that this type of logging hasn’t gone obsolete just yet.
 Understanding the requirements for paper logs will put you in the best position to ensure that your ELD logs are correct.